MichalWilczek/game-alien-invasion/README.md

 # game-alien-invasion
-The game example, I was working on during my free time based on the Eric Mathes' book, entitled Instruction for the programmer
+The game example, I was working on during my free time based on the Eric Mathes' book, entitled "Instruction for the Programmer"